Skip to main content

 (a)

 Now use the git status command again.
-Compare your output to the output in Exercise 3.5.2.
-What two changes have occurred that reflect that your changes have been staged?
+Compare your output to the output in ExerciseΒ 3.5.2.
+How does the output reflect that your changes have been staged?

 • No files appear listed as modified in red (meaning they are unstaged).